 It’s very common for patients to end up bumping their heads against the taxi while they’re getting out of it.
 And it happens on the day of their check-up appointments.
 Some people also bump their heads on their way out as they get into the car.
 If they just slightly bumped their head after the hair transplant, the grafts won’t have incurred as much damage.

 However, fortunately, in this case, the proximity of the patient to the surgeon puts them at an advantage.
 The chances of the knocked-out grafts surviving are going to be very high because they won’t have dried out or died yet without the supply of blood.

 Because this is a problem that many people experience, you should take note and try to be more careful.
 It’s best if you take things slow and easy.
 If you’re moving around too fast, you might end up bumping your head into someone around a blind corner.
 So, make a conscious effort to avoid it.

 Swelling is a common side effect of hair transplant surgery.
 Almost all the people who get this surgery experience it.
 It affects the scalp and, sometimes, even the face.
 Because of the swelling, the size of the head increases slightly.
 Therefore, the person doesn’t have a correct “idea or feel” of its edges.

-Because the person has an incorrect estimate of the distance between the scalp and another surface, they can end up with a bumped head after hair transplant.
+Because the person has an incorrect estimate of the distance between the scalp and another surface, they can end up bumping their head after the surgery.
 And one of the most problematic aspects of this scenario is that they may not even realise that this has happened.

-What To Do After You’ve Bumped Head After Hair Transplant?
+What To Do After You’ve Bumped Head After A Hair Transplant?

 It’s important that you do the following if you find yourself in this situation.